Song of the South: Depiction of race

 The film has sparked significant controversy for its handling of race.
 Cultural historian Jason Sperb describes the film as "one of Hollywood's most resiliently offensive racist texts".
 Sperb, Neal Gabler, and other critics have noted the film's release as being in the wake of the Double V campaign, a campaign in the United States during World War II to promote victory over racism in the United States and its armed forces, and victory over fascism abroad.
 Early in the film's production, there was concern that the material would encounter controversy.
 Disney publicist Vern Caldwell wrote to producer Perce Pearce that "the negro situation is a dangerous one.
 Between the negro haters and the negro lovers there are many chances to run afoul of situations that could run the gamut all the way from the nasty to the controversial."

 The Disney Company has stated that, like Harris's book, the film takes place after the American Civil War and that all the African American characters in the movie are no longer slaves.
 The Hays Office had asked Disney to "be certain that the frontispiece of the book mentioned establishes the date in the 1870s"; however, the final film carried no such statement.

 Adam Clayton Powell Jr., a congressman from Harlem, branded the film an "insult to American minorities [and] everything that America as a whole stands for."
 The National Negro Congress set up picket lines in theaters in the big cities where the film played, with its protesters holding signs that read "Song of the South is an insult to the Negro people" and, lampooning "Jingle Bells", chanted: "Disney tells, Disney tells/lies about the South."
 On April 2, 1947, a group of protesters marched around Oakland, California's Paramount Theatre with picket signs reading, "We want films on Democracy not Slavery" and "Don't prejudice children's minds with films like this".
 The National Jewish Post scorned the fact that the film's lead was not allowed to attend its premiere in Atlanta because of his race.

-Criticisms in the Black press largely objected to the reinforcement of stereotypes, such as the subservient status of Black characters, costuming, the exaggerated dialect, and other archaic depictions of Black people.
+Criticisms in the black press largely objected to the reinforcement of stereotypes, such as the subservient status of black characters, costuming, the exaggerated dialect, and other archaic depictions of black people.

+Baskett defended the film and his character in it, saying, "I believe that certain groups are doing my race more harm in seeking to create dissension, than can ever possibly come out of the Song of the South."
+Actress Hattie McDaniel also stood by the film.
+"If I had for one moment considered any part of the picture degrading or harmful to my people I would not have appeared therein," she said.
+Supporters contend that the film is culturally significant and reflects black folklore.